waleedahmed0710/makeitwave.com/docs/data/docs/organisation/memorandum-articles/source/directors.rst

 Article 13: Casting Vote
 ============================

-`1.` If the numbers of votes for and against a proposal are equal, the chairman or other director chairing the meeting has a casting vote.
+`1.` If the numbers of votes for and against a proposal are equal, the Secretary General or other director chairing the meeting has a casting vote.

-`2.` But this does not apply if, in accordance with the articles, the chairman or other director is not to be counted as participating in the decision-making process for quorum or voting purposes.
+`2.` But this does not apply if, in accordance with the articles, the Secretary General or other director is not to be counted as participating in the decision-making process for quorum or voting purposes.

 .. _article 14: